Camilla Wasserman

 I am currently heading Youth Play, a research project about mental health and leisure.
 This investigative effort aims to center youth and their real-life conditions through the exploration of leisure.
 The initiative seeks to illuminate the impact of meaningful leisure on youth mental health while identifying barriers that hinder access to meaningful free time.
 The Youth Play project fills a gap in mental health research by turning to a qualitative exploration of the leisure context and experience.

 I recently developed a new educational curriculum for adult professionals who work with young people.
-The course centers youth experiences and will support adults in how to build trust with young people in order to create a better psycho-social environment for all.
-In the course, adults will consider their positioning vis-à-vis youth through immersive exercises and role-play.
+The course centers youth experiences and supports adults in how to build trust with young people in order to create a better psycho-social environment for all.
+In the course, adult professionals will consider their positioning vis-à-vis youth through immersive exercises and role-play.
+The curriculum builds on Freire's pedagogy of the oppressed, experiential methods such as various kinds of role-play that explore mirroring, doubling, hidden thoughts, and the more surreal and burlesque potential of enactments, and here-and-now techniques.

 Research